magento/devdocs/guides/v2.2/ui_comp_guide/components/ui-select.md

 ## Overview

 The Select component provides the interface for a list or a data set.
-Select allows selecting only one item.
+With this component, the user can select only one item.

 ## Configuration options